DRIVER-EU/PoS/distribution/README.md

 # pos_distribution
 PoS Drupal distribution

-## Warning: As this distribution is just a test it only installs the PoS site in English , Deutsch and French, this is to make the installation process a bit faster.
+## Warning: This distribution installs the PoS site in English , Deutsch and French, this is to make the installation process a bit faster.
+If you need any other language you can enable it after the installation ends.

 # How to install it